DevExpress/devextreme-documentation/concepts/90 Integration Guides/10 Create a DevExtreme application with Gatsby.md

 This link downloads the `light` theme from the DevExpress CDN and applies it to the page.
 If you need to insert this code into multiple pages, save it as a separate component.

 Modify the name of the stylesheet to apply a different theme.
 Modify the name of the subfolder (`23.1.3`) to apply a theme that is compatible with a different version of DevExtreme.

+## 6. Next Steps

+DevExtreme components are powerful, easy to use, and fully compatible with Gatsby.
+View our [application templates](https://js.devexpress.com/React/Templates/) and [demos](https://js.devexpress.com/React/Demos/WidgetsGallery/) to discover the full capabilities of DevExtreme components.

+Read the [Gatsby documentation](https://www.gatsbyjs.com/docs) for more information the Gatsby framework.